-This book systematically discusses the communication process of typical environmental risk issues, and the complex interaction among multiple actors, including the public, media, experts and government in contemporary China.
-From a media-centered perspective, it applies major theories in the field of risk communication, and uses a variety of empirical research methods to unravel the complicated and unique experience of risk communication and governance.
+This book systematically discusses the communication process of typical environmental risk issues, and the complex interaction among multiple actors, including the public, media, experts, non-governmental organizations, and government in contemporary China.
+From a media-centered perspective, it applies major theories in the field of environmental and risk communication, and uses a variety of empirical research methods to unravel the complicated and unique experience of communication and governance.
 Combining theoretical reflections with real-life examples of Chinese scenarios, the authors not only encourage a dialogue between Western and Chinese academia but also inspire students and practitioners to apply risk communication theories to solving real-life problems.

 Table of Contents

 Introduction: Why Study Environmental Risk Communication in China?
 Part I: The Public.
-1. How the Public Perceives Risks.
-2. Political Opportunities Generated by Environmental Struggles.
-3. The Enlightenment of Environmental Rumors in the PX Urban Contention.
+1. The public perception of risks.
+2. Environmental Activism and Political Opportunities.
+3. Rumors in Urban Environmental Contention.
 Part II: The Media.
-4. How Does Media Create Risk Communication Frameworks?
-5. How Do Official and Public Discourse Overlap in Environmental Issues?
-6. From Democratic Pragmatism to Administrative Rationalism.
+4. The Media Framing of Environmental Risks.
+5. The Overlap of Official and Public Discourses 6.
+The Discourse Transition from Democratic Pragmatism to Administrative Rationalism.
 Part III: The Experts.
-7. Experts’ Roles in Risk Construction.
-8. How Do Different Risk Communities Compete?
+7. Experts’ Roles in Risk Communication.
+8. Competition Among Risk Communities and Risk Stories.
 Part IV: The NGOs.
-9.Publicity strategies and media logic communication campaigns of environmental NGOs in China.
-10. Frame alignment and environmental advocacy the influence of NGO strategies on policy outcomes in China.
-Part V: The Government.
-11. Why Does Risk Communication Fail?
-12. Cooptation of Urban Protests in China Normative, Cognitive, and Regulatory Controls through the Media.
+9. NGOs’ Publicity Strategies and Media Logic.
+10. Frame Alignment and Environmental Advocacy Part V: The Government.
+11. Lack of Trust and Risk Communication Failure 12.
+Cooptation of Urban Protests in Through the Media.
 13. The Central-local Differences in Environmental Advocacy.
-Conclusion: Environmental risk communication and the emerging paradigm of environmental governance in China.
+Conclusion: Rethinking Environmental Risk Communication and Governance in China.